Arnavion/fac-rs/README.md

 `fac` has a few advantages over the game's built-in mod manager:

-- Much faster, since it doesn't require starting the game.
+- Much faster, since it doesn't require starting and restarting the game for every change.

-- Automatically downloads required dependencies without needing you to list them.
+- Automatically downloads required dependencies and keeps them up-to-date.
+Adds new dependencies and removes unneeded ones.

 - Automatically resolves version conflicts using a package solver.